efluid/testControlByteCode/README.md

 Use case :

 * Identify missing libraries on runtime
-* Identify duplicate classes in the classpath
+* Identify duplicate files in the classpath
 * Check if all methods called in application are present in the dependencies with the right signatures
   * Example : _public void method1(String arg1, String arg2)_ become _public void method1(String... args)_
 * Dependency analysis between libraries